-This is the first of four major upgrades, known as service life extension projects, planned in the next five years to replace and refurbish major components of the 20 year old WSR-88Ds and to keep the radars operational into the 2030s.
-The \$150M investment is being made by the three organizations that use these radars, the NOAA National Weather Service, United States Air Force and Federal Aviation Administration.
+This is the first of four major upgrades, known as Service Life Extension Projects (SLEP), planned in the next five years to replace and refurbish major components of the 20 year old WSR-88Ds and to keep the radars operational into the 2030s.
+The \$150M investment is being made by the three organizations that use these radars, the NOAA National Weather Service, U.S. Air Force and Federal Aviation Administration.
 The other service life extension projects include refurbishing the transmitter, pedestal, and equipment shelters.